-Polymyalgia Rheumatica (or PMR).
-If you are over 50 years Old this is Something you should know About
+Polymyalgia Rheumatica (PMR): If you are over 50 this is Something you should know About

-Polymyalgia Rheumatica is an inflammatory rheumatological syndrome that manifests as pain and morning stiffness involving the neck, shoulder girdle, and/or pelvic girdle in individuals older than age 50 years.
-Peripheral musculoskeletal involvement may also be present’
+Polymyalgia rheumatica is an inflammatory rheumatological syndrome that manifests as pain and morning stiffness involving the neck, shoulder girdle, and/or pelvic girdle in individuals older than 50.
+Peripheral musculoskeletal involvement may also be present.

 So what is the difference between Polymyalgia Rheumatica and a typical musculoskeletal (MSK) complaint?